 If I have, let's say, 1 free hour to contribute, I should be able to

-free day, I should be able to find fast whatever task has a 1 day
+day, I should be able to find fast whatever task has a 1 day estimated

-time is wasted in *finding how to contribute".
-You know, time is
+is wasted in *finding how to contribute".
+You know, time is money. ;-)

 If the project would have such a central system for the management of